marcelrf/karenzathegame/README.md

 **3.3 Move-tokens phase**

-In this phase, the player can optionally relocate any token on the board.
+In this phase, the player can optionally relocate any token on the board (0, 1, 2 or 3).
+Reason for this?
+To fulfill the requisite pose to play an attack or defense.
 The only restrictions are: foot tokens always occupy a guard square (only one token per square); and the sword token always occupies a sword space end-point.
 Be careful!
-In some cases the number of maximum allowed moves can be less than 3 (read on!).
+In some cases the number of maximum allowed moves can be less than 3 (Read on, Lizzie!).

+**3.6 Fulfilling the requisite pose**

+To be able to play a card, the tokens on your board must be placed in the position indicated by the requisite pose of the card in question.
+The requisite pose will always specify the position of the sword token, and will sometimes specify the position of the left and/or right foot tokens.
+If any foot token is not specified in the requisite pose, it means you can play the card regardless of its position on the board.

 **3.4 Play-cards phase**

 In this phase, the player can play 1 card (attack or defense).
 If you choose so, you must immediately move the sword token as indicated by the card’s sword trajectory.
 Pay attention now, if you moved the sword token in the move-tokens phase of this turn, you unfortunately can not play a card, sorry!
 Of course, you can choose not to play any card.

-**3.5 Having the initiative and being threatened**
+**3.5 Being threatened, having the initiative and passing**

 If your opponent played an attack in his or her last turn, it’s said you’re threatened.
 This means you must defend yourself from the attack, or else your opponent will score.
 If your opponent did not play an attack in his or her last turn, it’s said you have the initiative and can attack.
-If you have the initiative and you do not attack in your turn, it’s said  you pass the initiative to the opponent.
+If you have the initiative and you do not attack in your turn, it’s said you are passing (the initiative to the opponent).

 **3.6 Attacking**

 You can attack only when you have the initiative (when you’re not threatened).
 But you can choose not to attack if you wish so.
-Remember that the tokens in your board must be in the position indicated in a card’s requisite pose before you play an attack.
-Now concentrate, this is of extreme importance: If you did move some tokens before playing the attack, count how many moves you did, and tell the opponent when you play the card.
+Now this is of extreme importance: If you did move some tokens before playing the attack, count how many moves you did, and tell the opponent when you play the card.
 When you play an attack you place it on the table face-up, so that the opponent can see it.

 **3.7 Defending**

 You can defend only when you are threatened (the opponent played an attack last turn).
 It is not mandatory, just remember that if you do not play a defense when you’re threatened, the opponent will score!
-The tokens in your board must also be in the position indicated in a card’s requisite pose before you play a defense.
-And here comes the key: before playing a defense (in the move-tokens phase), you can move at most as many tokens as your opponent moved to play the attack.
+And here comes the key: before playing a defense, in the move-tokens phase, you can move at most as many tokens as your opponent moved to play the attack.
 If the attack that threatens you was played after moving 2 tokens, then you can move up to 2 tokens (any 2 of them).
 If the attack was played after moving 1 token, you can move just one (any one).
 And of course, if the attack was played without any moves, you can only play a defense without moving any token!
 When you play a defense you place it on the table face-up in front of the corresponding attack.

 **3.8 Scoring**